-A significant amount of personal information is stored electronically, e.g. in our management information database.
+A significant amount of personal information is stored electronically, e.g. in our management information database and curriculum network.
 Some information may also be stored in hard copy format in lockable cabinets.

-We hold pupil information in line with our retention schedule, which is available in the nursery school office.
+We hold pupil information in line with our retention schedule, available in the nursery school office.

-6. Who we share parent/carer information with
+5) Who we share pupil information with

-We routinely share parent information with:
+We routinely share pupil information with:

-- Schools that pupils attend after leaving us - Our Local Authority to support it in meeting its statutory duties in relation to education and safeguarding - Companies providing services to our school, e.g catering, payment processing providers, communication services.
+- Schools that pupils attend after leaving us - Our local authority to support it in meeting its statutory duties, e.g. school admissions - Department for Education (DfE), e.g statutory data collections (see Appendix One for information on how the DfE uses pupils' information) - Companies providing services to our school, e.g catering, educational software, photography, communication services

-From time to time, we may also share parent information with third parties, including:
+From time to time, we may also share pupil information with third parties, including: